doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 - NO: Use base stats for alchemy instead of fortified ones
 ### **Quick Loot**
 - Hide lock status? = Yes
-- Show quickloot menu on plant/organic containers? = No
+- Show quickloot menu on plant/organic containers? = No (Graphic Herbalism's tooltip is superior)
+- Show vanilla container tooltip = yes
+	- (will cause redundant tooltips but resolves an edge-case issue when the quickloot menu is disabled for organic containers)
 ### **Security Enhanced**
 - Change the equip/cycle lockpick hotkey to "O" ("L" is used by Let There Be Darkness)
+- Set auto-equip options to OFF
 ### **Sophisticated Save System**
 - set up autosaves as you prefer, but recommend disabling “Create autosaves after changing cells”
 ### **Soulless Creatures**